-Supplemental label for alfalfa.
+Alfalfa only.
 Application can be applied in the spring after green up in established stands or no later than 7 days after a cutting.
 Wait at least 20 days after application before having or grazing.

 May be tank mixed with several products for postemergence weed activity.
 May use up to two sequential applications however do not apply over 4 qt per season.